Last updated 6 September 2018

 If you are not a BOHS member and book an event, then you will be asked to set up an online MyBOHS profile in order to create your booking.
 In doing this, you will be asked to enter your name, address, company, contact details, dietary requirements and payment details.

-This information is required in order to administer the event, and is stored on a Customer Relationship Management system (Microsoft Dynamics) which is hosted onsite at the BOHS Head Office.
+This information is required in order to administer the event, and is stored on a Customer Relationship Management system (IMIS) which is a cloud based system.
 We do not store customer credit card details either in this system or elsewhere.

 There are occasions where BOHS uses third party suppliers in order to support the management of a conference, and in doing so will share the minimum amount of personal data necessary to do this.
 This is done on the understanding that that the data processors only use the information for this purpose.
 Specifically, this includes; Nicholas Hunter for the production of name badges.
 Lists of delegates are also provided to Exhibitors, although this is never more than your name and company.
 We use PayPal as a credit card processor.